byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 ### The Alchemy Of Fermentation ~ Gaia's Kitchen

+**Fermentation is the most intimate relationships between Wo-Man, microbe and Gaia, Earth.
+A tangible way of interacting with the larger web of life, a way to cultivate and reclaim a relationship with Nature, Gaia.**

-**Fermentation is cooking with Gaia, *symbiotic food* that almost makes itself.
-Transforming simple raw vegetables like cabbage into *functional food medicine* that does not require a Modern Kitchen nor Fire (electricitly).**
+**Symbiotic food preservation with Gaia, food that almost makes itself.
+Transforming simple raw vegetables like cabbage into *functional food medicine* that does not require a Modern Kitchen nor Fire (electricity).**

 #### Cultivate cultures that heal.